janvanmansum/easy-manage-deposit/docs/index.md

                                          deposit.properties are being synced with Fedora
           ---

+          Subcommand: load-properties - Loads the deposit.properties from the specified directory in the database.
+By default the directory is expected to contain subdirectories that are deposits.
+To load one deposit, use the --single option
+            -s, --single   The directory is a single deposit -h, --help     Show help message

+            trailing arguments:
+            directory (required)   The directory from which to load the deposit properties
+          ---

           Subcommand: run-service - Starts EASY Manage Deposit as a daemon -h, --help   Show help message
           ---